Graham Potter: West Ham United

+Sweden

+On 20 October 2025, the Swedish Football Association announced the appointment of Potter as the new head coach of the Sweden national football team.

+He was appointed on a short-term contract with the aim of managing Sweden to qualify for the 2026 World Cup.
+His first game in charge, on 15 November, resulted in a 4–1 defeat to Switzerland in a 2026 World Cup qualifying game.

 Managerial style

+Tactics

 Potter has been recognised for his "progressive" and "unconventional" coaching methods.
 At Östersund, he encouraged his players and staff to engage in community activities, such as performing in theatre and music productions designed to take them out of their comfort zone.

 Potter describes his teams as "tactically flexible, attacking, [and] possession-based".
-At Östersund, he deployed a flexible 3–5–2 formation centred on ball possession.
-Former Celtic and Barcelona player Henrik Larsson commented on Potter's pattern of play, stating he "played all different kinds of systems, starting off a match one way, and then halfway through they started playing a different system, and then they ended up with a third system.
-And all the players knew exactly what they were doing."
+At Östersund, he deployed a flexible 3–5–2, 4–4–2, 4–3–3 formation centered on ball possession.
 At Swansea, Potter used ten different formations and his team completed the most passes per 90 minutes in the Championship.

 As a young coach, Potter studied the training methods of Roberto Martínez at Swansea and became inspired by his possession-based approach, along with the "holistic" training principles he observed during his travels to Spain.
 Potter also cites the philosophy of Pep Guardiola and Raymond Verheijen's periodisation model among his influences.

+Reception

+Former Celtic and Barcelona player Henrik Larsson commented on Potter's pattern of play, stating he "played all different kinds of systems, starting off a match one way, and then halfway through they started playing a different system, and then they ended up with a third system.
+And all the players knew exactly what they were doing."

 Guardiola admitted that he was a "big fan" of Potter, saying that Potter's "Brighton are a joy to watch, a joy to analyse" and that his "players move with freedom and everyone knows what they have to do.
 They have the courage to play everywhere."

-BBC Sport published an article in October 2021 about Potter's rise as a manager and regarded him as a possible England manager in the making.
+In October 2021, BBC Sport published a feature on Potter's rise and regarded him as a possible England manager in the making.

+In September 2025, before Potter was sacked by West Ham, Potter became the subject of viral face swap memes on social media, portraying him as various celebrities.
+The trend began from frustrated West Ham fans ridiculing Potter over the team's results, whilst Potter himself responded by saying that the memes "made his son laugh".